 I shook my head and she looked so shocked that I suddenly felt shy and self conscious again.
-Obviously my discomfort must have showed on my face because Alice was quick to reassure me.
+Obviously my discomfort must have showed on my face because she was quick to reassure me.

 "I didn't mean to embarrass you Bella.
 You're very pretty is all.
 I imagine plenty of young men are chasing you around," she smiled warmly.

 "Hardly, my father..."
 I paused, feeling the lump forming at the back of my throat.
 "He was very protective of me."

 "He didn't approve of you dating?" she asked gently.